 Cost Overview

 <<Confirm the cost reviewer performed the cost review pursuant to Section 232 standards.
 The deliverables in the application package include a narrative concerning the cost analysis, the appropriate HUD forms, and cost data.
-For example, “The cost analyst performed a comparison analysis and compared them to the contractor’s final schedules of values (form HUD-92328-ORCF).
+For example, “The cost analyst performed a comparison analysis and compared them to the contractor’s final schedules of values (Form HUD-92328-ORCF).
 The cost analyst ultimately concludes to the contractor’s schedule of values.
 The underwriter concurs.”>>

 Construction Costs (Form HUD-92328-ORCF)

-<<Discuss the cost analyst’s review of the final forms HUD-92328-ORCF supplied by the contractor and owner after completing an independent cost analysis.
+<<Discuss the cost analyst’s review of the final Form HUD-92328-ORCF supplied by the contractor and owner after completing an independent cost analysis.
 Confirm the analyst found no front-loading in the final costs reflected in the HUD-92328-ORCF submitted.
 Indicate the analyst completed the HUD 92326 in accordance with HUD guidelines and those forms are included in the appropriate section of the application package.

-Provide a breakdown of the costs from the form HUD-92328-ORCF, Contractor’s and/or Borrower’s Cost Breakdown, included in the application package.
+Provide a breakdown of the costs from the Form HUD-92328-ORCF, Contractor’s and/or Borrower’s Cost Breakdown, included in the application package.
 The form totals $XXX and is summarized as follows (complete the following table or provide equivalent detail):>>